ImoValentine/ImoValentine/README.md

 - 👋 Hi, I’m @ImoValentine
 - 👀 I’m interested in Coding.
 Programming.
 Robotics ;-The Future, Philosophy, Excellence
 - 🌱 I’m currently learning how to code Robots, Arduino.
 Computer science student and enthusiast
-- 💞️ I’m looking to collaborate on Robot code, design
+- 💞️ I’m looking to collaborate on AI agent code, design, Web3
 - 📫 How to reach me imojacobs98@gmail.com

 <!---